reigningarrow/quidditchstattracker/README.md

 These will be saved in the relevant folders within the games folder
 ### Add match
 To add a match go to the **file menu** and click on **add match**.
 This will bring up the add match window.
-You will then need to add in a tournament name and year and the teams playing.
+You will then need to add in a tournament name, season in which it was played and the teams playing.
 Then type in the player name and press the **add player** button where it will be added to their teams list box on the right hand side.
 If a players name is added incorrectly select them in the listbox and press the **remove player** button to remove them from the teams roster.
 Once the rosters have been completed press the **Add new match** button which will save the rosters and teams for that game in the tournament.